My Top 5 Tools to Get You Writing

 Writing is often a lonely endeavor, but it doesn't have to be.
 By connecting with the writing community, you gain access to a wealth of advice and encouragement.
 You may even make a few amazing writing friends and industry partnerships along the way.

-I've been involved in the online writing community for the past three years (and even host two communities of my own!), and the kinship I've found there has been absolutely priceless.
+I've been involved in the online writing community for the past three years, and the kinship I've found there has been absolutely priceless.
 That said, you can also find great writing communities in person.
 Make sure to check out your local libraries and schools for writing classes or groups, and don't be afraid to attend a writing conference or two as well.